Menu

 From there on, the history of characters can then be summarized into several periods.

-Our Chinese ancestors curved the character on tortoise shell or bones, which is why we can still read it thousands of years later.
-And because literally, they’re pictures, not standard characters, we can still recognise them!
+Our later Chinese ancestors curved the character on tortoise-shell or bones, which is why we can still read it thousands of years later.
+These come from the Shang dynasty.
+These characters have a history of more than 3000 years, and they are quite mature in terms of form and character formation.
+They have literal meaning, they’re pictures, not standard characters, we can still recognize them!
 For instance, this character is a man standing.
 This is the predecessor of the Chinese character 人Rén (Person).

 The oracle bones look like the Chinese characters we still use today: 日月水火土牛羊